A dormant vineyard recently sprayed with glyphosate.

 One possibility is to cultivate or mow the headland on occasions to keep weeds controlled.
 Or if the paddock was previously in pasture, the pasture could be left unsprayed and uncultivated in this zone.
 Recent trials by the Foundation for Arable Research (FAR) have found establishment of weed suppressing swards of species such as clovers (red or white), lucerne, prairie grass or other pasture grasses in this zone can decrease weed growth without relying on glyphosate.
 In addition they provide a buffer zone for nutrient runoff, and in the case of the legumes provide additional nitrogen to the outside crop margin.
 These suppressive species can also be sprayed with selective herbicides to control troublesome species such as yellow bristle grass.
 On dairy farms in particular, these headland species can also provide extra feed when the crop stubble is grazed.

 Applying glyphosate across a paddock prior to planting shouldn’t result in resistance developing, even if done every year, because any inter-row cultivation or selective herbicides used within the crop should deal with any resistant individuals that survive.
 However, if patches of a weed survive the glyphosate spraying which would have been expected to die, it might pay to cultivate the paddock prior to sowing just to make sure they are controlled.
-Large patches of surviving weeds may not be controlled by the normal herbicides used in the crop.
+Large patches of surviving weeds may not be controlled by the normal herbicides used in the crop, especially many of the selective grass-killing herbicides which will not control well-established patches of ryegrass.
 As the glyphosate resistance trait in ryegrasses is known to be carried in pollen, it is possible that it might spread into pastures from nearby areas where glyphosate has been overused.

 The assistance of colleagues within the Herbicide Resistance Task Force and also the SFF/FAR Glyphosate Resistance project in providing constructive comments on this strategy was appreciated.
 Funding from the Sustainable Farming Fund and collaborating funding bodies helped bring some of the information used in this strategy together, and Hossein Ghanizadeh shed new light on some aspects of the glyphosate-resistant ryegrass problem with his PhD work at Massey University.